When you hit your 40s, the best thing about aging is that you know yourself better than ever. You want to look good and feel great for yourself.

 I’m not big on “shoulds.”
 This blog is called Be So You for a reason.
 But I also know that to feel confident, it’s helpful to know some basic style guidelines.
 Then, you can intentionally break them to feel like yourself.

 I’m a firm believer that age should not dictate what you put on your body.

 If you saw J.Lo perform at halftime of the Super Bowl at 52, you know we define midlife differently today than our parents did.

 We can wear what we feel good in without apologizing.

-If you’re struggling with body changes.
-Are in a style rut.
-Or have been too overwhelmed by taking care of other people to spend time on yourself, investing in your style can be a great way to reconnect with yourself.
+If you’re struggling with body changes, are in a style rut, or have been too overwhelmed by taking care of other people to spend time on yourself, investing in your style can be a great way to reconnect with yourself.

 What you wear changes how you show up in the world.
-And how you feel in your own skin.
+And how you feel in your skin.

 Style is a way to show that you’re still you as your life goes through transitions.

 This is the best time to build an intentional wardrobe that represents who you are now!